johannesbuehl/johncg/README.md

 8. Optionally: create a shortcut to `chrome --app=http://127.0.0.1:8888` to open the client like a standalone app

 ## roadmap
-- implement more playlist-items: Diashow / Multi-Image, Text
+- implement more playlist-items: Text
 - companion integration (buttons for song parts -> send name to casparcg)
 - client-messages: create message-log, group same
 - fix "Buffer() is deprecated"
-- create playlist-summarys or lyrics-sheets through pandoc
 - load files from disc always at item selection to stay up to date
 - create server-items at selection, delete after deselection to always stay up to date, but prevent multiple reloads (alternative: optional argument for accessing functions wether a reload should be done)
 - save file through interface instead of download